 3. SEO and Discoverability

-Search engines can't "watch" videos, but they can index text.
+Search engines can't watch video.
+They can read text.
 Adding subtitles:

-• Enables Google to show video snippets in search results
+- Lets Google show video snippets in search results

-Websites with video transcripts see an average 40-60% increase in organic traffic within 6 months.
+Sites with video transcripts see an average 40 to 60% increase in organic traffic within 6 months.

 4. Social Media Performance